LambdaSchool/Sprint-Android-Code-Quality-Assignments/M01/Assignment/README.md

 - Allow the user to create notes that are saved to a Firebase Database and an on-device persistent store using an SQL database
 - The device's persistent store is synchronized with the Firebase Database.
 (When a journal entry is saved to the device's persistent store it gets sent to Firebase, and vice-versa.

+## List of Bugs Found
+-Rebuilding the project hilighted missing code from the AndroidManifest file.

+	-refactored the package name of the layout files.

+	-Fixed the manifest file

+	-Added constraint layout to dependencies

+	-Created new Vector Assets in the res/drawable directory

+	-Fixed SharedPrefsDao errors